 The formation and expansion of the Urnfield culture in Central Europe caused waves of migrants to travel down into the Mediterranean.
 This argument is supported by archaeology in the region,

 Far from causing the Bronze Age Collapse, the Sea People were some of its victims.
-This loose confederation of pirates was forced into a life of crime due to the chaos of the Late Bronze Age.
+Loose confederations of pirates and raiders were forced into a life of crime due to the chaos of the Late Bronze Age.
 They represent no one nation or ethnic group, and no one cataclysmic event.
+A complex series of events in this period saw a sharp rise in opportunistic banditry.

 The Sea People were pirates, they cannot be identified as an ethnic group.